summer-barrette/ENGI301/project_01/README.md

 3. Ensure that the directory /var/lib/cloud9/logs exists.
 This is where outputs from the run script including error messages are recorded.
-If it does not exist, create a new directory by running the command mkdir logs on the command line.
+If it does not exist, create a new directory by running the command 'mkdir logs' on the command line.
 4. Turn the PocketBeagle off and back on, and the run script should run automatically.